networknext/next/docs/source/getting_started.rst

 (Example image showing session)

-You can drill in on the session and see your RTT, Jitter and Packet Loss:
+You can drill in on the session and see your latency, jitter and packet loss over time:

 (Image showing session drill in)

-Congratulations and welcome to Network Next!
+Congratulations!
+Your account is now setup and ready to go.